 Toyota built the Tundra with a forged steel crankshaft and the biggest front brakes in its class.
 To find out more information, visit http://www.toyota.com/tundra

-11/1/2010 - This database provides engineers with accurate and detailed component fatigue life predictions that allows them to optimize critical powertrain and chassis component ...
+11/1/2010 - A tool that provides engineers with component fatigue life predictions, allowing them to optimize critical powertrain and chassis component designs.

 11/26/2009 - The University of Toledo Executive Summary outlines its test results of the fatigue performance of forged steel vs. ductile cast iron crankshafts.